-Study Type Description Significant Risk (SR) Device A SR device study:Presents a potential for serious risk to the health, safety, or welfare of a subject Is one of the following: Intended as an implant Used in supporting or sustaining human life Of substantial importance in diagnosing, curing, mitigating, or treating disease, or otherwise prevents impairment of human health.
-Requires: Full IRB review Full Board approval for all devices with an IDE number Reason: The FDA considers studies of all SR devices to present more than minimal risk.
-Non-Significant Risk (NSR) Device A device study that does not meet the definition of a SR study Some investigations involving Non-Significant Risk devices are considered to have approved applications for IDEs under the abbreviated requirements 21 CFR 812.2(b)
+Study Type Description Significant Risk A SR device study: (SR) Device • Presents a potential for serious risk to the health, safety, or welfare of a subject Is one of the following: Intended as an implant Used in supporting or sustaining human life Of substantial importance in diagnosing assignments.
+Of substantial importance in diagnosing, curing, mitigating, or treating disease, or otherwise prevents impairment of human health. • Requires: Full IRB reviewFull Board approval for all devices with an IDE number Reason : The FDA considers studies of all SR devices to present more than minimal risk.
+Non-Significant Risk (NSR) Device A device study that does not meet the definition of a SR study • Some investigations involving Non-Significant Risk devices are considered to have approved applications for IDEs under the abbreviated requirements 21 CFR 812.2(b)